Occlusion: Orthopedic Perspectives

 DISPLACEMENT OF THE MANDIBLE

-The most clinically significant occlusal problem today is displacement of the mandible.
-During normal growth, the orientations at which the various mandibular elevator muscles converge onto the mandible from origins distributed widely around the cranium make the occlusal table one of the most stable landmarks of the craniofacial area.
-However, when a craniofacial growth pattern lacks regulation by strong healthy jaw muscles, the occlusal table can acquire contours that displace the mandible in various directions and in various planes.
+The most clinically significant occlusal problem today is displacement of the mandible in the HMBA and also in its resting posture.
+During normal growth, the orientations along which the various mandibular elevator muscles converge onto the mandible from origins distributed widely around the cranium make the occlusal table one of the most stable landmarks of the craniofacial area.
+However, when a craniofacial growth pattern lacks regulation by strong healthy jaw muscles, the occlusal table can acquire contours that displace the bracing position of the mandible in various directions and in various planes.
+The displacement in bracing also affects the resting posture, and the light steady forces of resting posture affect the growth pattern of the face.

-Vertical displacement inferiorly has become relatively common in the last couple of centuries, in part because the anterior aspect of the average modern face grows longer vertically due to the inability of our weaker elevator muscles to oppose the forces of dento-alveolar eruption.
-While our ancestors maintained a relatively steady face height in proportion to body height, the modern corpus descends inferiorly faster than it used to and keeps descending during adulthood at a rate that is similar to the rate of occlusal wear in our ancestors.37-38 A similar excessively vertical facial growth pattern can be produced experimentally by anything that weakens or impairs the mandibular elevator muscles.
+Vertical displacement of the mandible inferiorly has become relatively common in the last couple of centuries.
+While our ancestors maintained a relatively steady face height in proportion to body height, our faces now grow longer in front as they follow the mandible in an average more downward and backward direction, and they keep growing in that direction during adulthood at a rate that is similar to the average rate of occlusal wear that occurred in our ancestors.37-38 An excessively vertical facial growth pattern can be produced experimentally by anything that weakens or impairs the mandibular elevator muscles.
 Excessive vertical dimension is ICD 10 code M26.37.

-In contrast, vertical displacement superiorly can be caused by extreme bruxism, loss of tooth structure, or worn out dentures.
+Vertical displacement of the mandible superiorly is usually a product of extreme bruxism, loss of tooth structure, or worn out dentures.
 The loss of vertical dimension produced by superior mandibular displacement among edentulous patients led to the discovery of TMJ disorders in the 1930s.
 Insufficient vertical dimension is ICD 10 code M26.36.

 The time required for deprogramming depends on muscle health.
 It often occurs overnight in children and adults with strong healthy jaw muscles.
 It may require weeks or even months of nightly appliance wear along with jaw muscle rehabilitation in some chronic TMJ disorder patients.